Kong Yiji: Honest and kind

+A Dignified Thief

+Throughout the story Kong Yiji is accused of stealing on many occasions.
+However, as an educated individual of the upper-class he defends himself and denies the allegations to keep his integrity even in poverty.
+Although Kong Yiji prides himself on being a scholar and has dignity, he steals books.
+It is the greatest contradiction in this character.
+Since he believes that scholars are more noble than others, he does not admit that stealing books is theft, reflecting his pedantry and absurdity.
+It is also the main reason for his tragedy in the end.

 Prototype

 There are many different versions of the prototype of Kong Yiji in folklore.
-Three of the most famous and evidence-based versions are Meng Fuzi, Siqi ,and Mr. Yiran.
+Three of the most famous and evidence-based versions are Meng Fuzi, Siqi, and Mr. Yiran.

 Meng Fuzi

 According to Mr. Lu Xun, there is indeed such a person, surnamed Meng, who often drinks at the Xianheng Tavern and is called "Meng Fuzi".
 His behavior is similar to what describes in Kong Yiji.

 Meng Fuzi’s real name was lost.
 He had studied but finally did not enter college.
 He did not know how to make a living, so he was poor and could only beg for food.
 He copied books for others, but he liked to drink, and sometimes he even sold his books, paper, and pencils for drinking.
 When he was poor, he went into the school to steal something, but he was caught, saying that it was "stealing" books and could not be considered stealing.
 He often came to the Xianheng Tavern to drink wine and probably lived near the place, but no one knew it.
 After breaking his legs, he used two hands to support the walk and came to the tavern to drink.
 However, after that, nobody has ever seen him.